virtualansoftware/doculan-tutorials/docs/E_Sign/multiple-party-document.md

 --- -->

-##  Step 6 — AI Assist for Recipients
+##  Step 6 Ã¢â‚¬â€ AI Assist for Recipients

 Recipients can click **AI Assist** on their signing screen to ask document-specific questions.